-One of things I have been researching over the last couple of years more specifically is that of psychical abilities.
+One of the things I have been researching over the last couple of years more specifically is that of psychical abilities.
 How is it that some people have these abilities and others don't?
 How does it work?
 How is it that we are able to see or feel things?
 What is it within us?
-I have researched in the past claims about things RH negative blood type, the pineal gland and even female hormones possibly playing a part.
+I have researched in the past claims about things RH negative blood type, the pineal gland, and even female hormones possibly playing a part.
 You can read these articles below.

 In a general sense, people have the perception that females are generally more sensitive to the paranormal and that there are more females with psychical abilities compared to males.
-I don't have solid evidence to back this up, but this is the general consensus with many believing woman are more intuitive due to our motherly instinct.
+I don't have solid evidence to back this up, but this is the general consensus with many believing women are more intuitive due to our motherly instinct.
 This is where the hormone part would come into play.

 I have seen more and more discussions online where women who are in a lot of ways sensitive to the paranormal wonder if their hormones do play a part.
 A lot of people who are sensitive or are mediums have also expressed an interest in finding out if autoimmune conditions are a factor as well.
-A lot of autoimmune conditions also effect the way our bodies produce hormones so it is an interesting thought.
+A lot of autoimmune conditions also affect the way our bodies produce hormones so it is an interesting thought.
 I have not been able to find any conclusive studies directly into this area.
-The closest I was able to find was a study published by Julie Beischel, Shawn Tassone and Mark Boccuzzi
+The closest I was able to find was a study published by Julie Beischel, Shawn Tassone, and Mark Boccuzzi

 Context: Modern research with mediums—individuals who regularly experience and report communication from the deceased—includes investigations of mediums’ accuracy, psychology, phenomenology, and electrophysiology and the therapeutic potential of mediumship readings for the bereaved.
 Anecdotal reports imply that chronic medical problems may be a serious concern for mediums